This page details previously spotlighted topics of interest to support the Further Education sector in recovering from the immediate impacts of Covid.

 At a time of year when days are short and motivation can be hard to find, we have collated a collection of resources to help you, and your learners, find some much needed motivation to start off 2022.
 You might only have time to explore these 4 Tips for finding self-motivation, or you might want to think about your career progression and achieving your professional potential.

-If you are looking for some inspiration on how to delivery even better teaching and learning, Geoff Petty outlines ‘Five steps to improved teaching’ in this blog: sometimes, having some new ideas can provide a spark of creativity.
+If you are looking for some inspiration on how to deliver even better teaching and learning, Geoff Petty outlines ‘Five steps to improved teaching’ in this blog: sometimes, having some new ideas can provide a spark of creativity.

 With many of us making promises for the New Year, this blog from SET explores the reality of fantasising about achieving goals, and why it is we, despite our intentions, fail to achieve such goals.